Frequently Asked Questions

 Does the Berkman Klein Center take policy positions?

-The Berkman Center for Internet & Society does not take an institutional position on matters of policy.
+The Berkman Klein Center for Internet & Society does not take an institutional position on matters of policy.
 However, it encourages its faculty, fellows, staff, and community members to express their viewpoints, and invites in-depth conversations on controversial issues.
 Our goals are to stimulate informed analysis and to catalyze the expression of diverse opinions.

-How can I get involved with the Berkman Center?
+How can I get involved with the Berkman Klein Center?

 There are innumerable (and overlapping) ways to get involved with the Berkman Klein Center--as a financial supporter, an intern, a fellow, or a conference participant, to name a few.

-Details on research and employment opportunities, mailing lists, and more can be found under the Get Involved tab.
+Details on research and employment opportunities, mailing lists, and more can be found on the Get Involved page.

 Can you host me as a visiting researcher for a few weeks to a few months?

 The Berkman Klein Center does not currently run any formal application-based programs for people to come and spend short periods of time here to do their own research.

-We do have public events programming for which no formal relationship is required for participation: http://cyber.law.harvard.edu/events/.
-Conversations are far-ranging, and attending them is a great way to meet folks in the Berkman community and learn more about the ideas and goings on around here.
+We do have public events programming for which no formal relationship is required for participation.
+Conversations are far-ranging, and attending them is a great way to meet folks in the Berkman Klein community and learn more about the ideas and goings on around here.

 The various libraries at Harvard each have different channels and routes to provide access into them.
 Information about access into Langdell, the Harvard Law School Library, is here.
 Information about admissions to Harvard College libraries is here.